justinjramalho/degreemaps-homepage/README.md

 * **Frameworks & Libraries:** Bootstrap (v4 & v5), jQuery
 * **Version Control:** Git & GitHub
 * **Deployment:** FTP

-*(Note: The mention of Python 3 in the original description refers to the planned dynamic backend, which will be integrated in a future version.)*

 ## ✨ Key Features